Kostas234/Bachelor-Thesis/README.md

 # Bachelor Thesis
-Computer Engineering and Informatics Program, University of Patras 2018
+Computer Engineering and Informatics Programme, University of Patras 2018